lab-sun/C2L-PR/README.md

 # C2L-PR
-The official implementation of C2L-PR.
+The official implementation of C2L-PR: Cross-modal Camera-to-LiDAR Place Recognition via Modality Alignment and Orientation Voting.

 The code will be available upon acceptance of the paper.